jede4829/DjangoMusicApp/README.md

 6. when we get our first generation of recommendations, we want to present the user with a chance to select which songs they like the most in order to seed further calls to recommendations.
 We can do this by adding a number in front of each track and then asking the user to enter the numbers matching their preferred tracks.

-7. Encryption of user information in the database besides password
+7. Encryption of user information in the database besides password (*not required*)
     - clientid
     - clientsecre